SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Silver Tongue

 You leave a lasting impression on people around you.
-When you make a Deception or Performance check, you can treat a d20 roll of 9 or lower as a 10.
+When you make a Deception or Persuasion check, you can treat a d20 roll of 9 or lower as a 10.

 ### Level 6